izmalkovv/carbook/privacy.md

 This Privacy Notice for Artem Izmalkov (doing business as CarBook) ("**we**," "**us**," or "**our**"), describes how and why we might access, collect, store, use, and/or share ("**process**") your personal information when you use our services ("**Services**"), including when you:

 - Download and use our mobile application (CarBook: Car Maintenance Log), or any other application of ours that links to this Privacy Notice
 - Use CarBook: Car Maintenance Log.
 CarBook is a mobile iOS application for car maintenance tracking and management.
 Users can register and manage multiple vehicles, log service records (repairs, oil changes, tire replacements, scheduled maintenance), track mileage and expenses, set maintenance reminders, and view cost analytics.
-The app uses AI-powered features including receipt scanning (OCR) via Google Gemini and OpenAI APIs to automatically extract service data from photos of receipts, and smart maintenance suggestions based on vehicle service history.
+The app uses AI-powered features including receipt scanning (OCR) via Google Gemini API to automatically extract service data from photos of receipts, and smart maintenance suggestions based on vehicle service history.
 Users authenticate via Google Sign-In or Apple Sign-In through Firebase Authentication.
 Vehicle data, service records, and user preferences are stored in Google Firebase (Firestore and Firebase Storage) and synced across devices.
 The app sends local push notifications for maintenance reminders.
 CarBook offers both free and premium subscription tiers.
-- Engage with us in other related ways, including any marketing or events

 **Questions or concerns?** Reading this Privacy Notice will help you understand your privacy rights and choices.
 We are responsible for making decisions about how your personal information is processed.
 If you do not agree with our policies and practices, please do not use our Services.
 If you still have any questions or concerns, please contact us at artizmalkov@icloud.com.